raghava2803/PREPROD-MINI-HACK/README.md

 The app tokenizes the input text, removes common stop words, and computes the token count and total cost based on a user-defined token price.

+You can access the deployed app here: [Token Cost Calculator App](https://preprod-mini-hack.onrender.com)

 ---

 ## Features